Binary patterns in the Prouhet-Thue-Morse sequence: Segments of t

-For example, the segments of lengths 4 and~5 of~$\mathbf{t}$ are the factors of those lengths of $\mu^4(a)=abbabaabbaababba$.
+For example, the segments of lengths 4 and~5 of the infinite word~$\mathbf{t}$ are the factors of those lengths of $\mu^4(a)=abbabaabbaababba$.
 But, for instance, $aabb$ is a segment of~$\mathbf{t}$ but not a factor of~$\mu^3(a)=abbabaab$; it is precisely the segment considered in the last part of the proof of Proposition~\ref{p:segments}.

 Throughout the remainder of the paper, when we need to check whether a concrete finite word is a segment of~$\mathbf{t}$, without any further reference we simply apply the algorithm given by Proposition~\ref{p:segments}, which is linear in the length of the given word.
 We proceed similarly when we need to compute all the segments of~$\mathbf{t}$ of a given length.